Sample Essays

 Boarding my plane back to California, I understood that we don’t get to control what happens in our lives, but we do have the power to see all the beauty and possibilities in what exists.
 When I opened the front door of my Mill Valley home, I found I was not only able to feel love for what was, I was also able to discover the beauty in my new family.
 The fluidity of the Chinese language nourishes the idea that life is one long opportunity for change and growth.
 As it is linguistically, so it is for me personally.

-Sample Common App Essay #6 (UC Berkeley)
+Sample Common App Essay #6 (California Institute of Technology (Caltech))

 Sample Common App Essay #7 (Stanford University)